wp-plugins/genesis-admin-bar-plus/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Added option to enter GABP Debug mode by appending `gabp-debug` as querystring argument.

 = 1.1 =
 * Improved menu position - now each sub menu can start numbering items from 0, as child menu item will automatically be given a minimum position value of its parent.
 * Added debug mode (uncomment line at top of plugin file).
 Can be used to show calculated menu position.